eklam/War-Of-Conquest/README.md

 - [1] Dickon Morrigen
   - 2 forts
 - [0] Argella Durradon
   - *You may sacrifice a Footmen or Knight on the emblatled area, if you do so, retreat any number of your other units.
-After the combat, the attacking units on the embattled area become routed.*
+After the combat, rout the units on the embattled area.*

 ### Martells of Dorne
 - [4] Doren Snake-eyes